 How much is it likely to cost?
 It is good practice to include a cost estimate in the PID along with any budgetary constraints.
 Provide the assumptions your team used when they came up with the estimate as well as details about how often you will review the estimates.

 When it comes to completing the PID, make sure that you don’t do it in isolation, but that you involve the team as much as possible.
 After all, it’s the team that will do most of the work.
 Write the document in plain English and avoid project management speak.
 Jargon alienates your readers.

 And one final point.
 When you’ve written the PID, don’t just send it out via email and expect your stakeholders to read it.
 Set up walk-through sessions where you take them through a PowerPoint version of the PID highlighting the main points.

-You can download a PID template for free by registering to get access to the resources page here.
+You can download a PID (or PDD) template for free by registering to get access to the resources page here.

 If you liked this post, you may also like:

 8 Tips for Managing Project Costs